 - Usually, there will be no compatibility issue as it comes integrated with processors

-- Cost much lesser than a dedicated graphics card
+- Cost is much lesser than a dedicated graphics card

 - Does not support high-end graphics